 |Saturated Fat||0.5 g|

 |Dietary Fiber||0.6 g|

 Ash gourd also has Iron, Magnesium, Copper, Manganese, Phosphorus, and various vitamin C and B complex vitamins such as niacin, riboflavin, and thiamine.

 Ash gourd is a good source of carotenoids and flavonoids.
 These are two antioxidants that are believed to prevent cell damage and specific conditions such as heart diseases and Type 2 diabetes.

 13 Possible Health Benefits of Ash Gourd

 Ash gourd is often recommended in traditional ayurvedic and Chinese medicines because of its diuretic, laxative, and aphrodisiac properties.
-It is also said to help improve overall health by increasing energy levels, sharpening the mind, treating mental illness, aids in digestion, and reduces the causes of diseases.
+It is also said to help improve overall health by increasing energy levels, sharpening the mind, treating mental illness, aiding in digestion, and reducing the causes of diseases.